hecomi/qml-osc/README.md

 Overview
 --------
-- QML custome element that can handle OSC message.
+- QML custom element that can handle OSC message.

 Libraries
 ---------